The Ultimate Guide to Credit Cards

 • Online: Log onto your account at the Discover website and complete the request form.

 • Get a new card: If you are using an old Discover card with a low credit limit, your credit history may allow you to obtain another Discover card with higher limits.
-This is especially true if you have a student or secured Discover card.
+This is especially true if you have one of the student cards offered by Discover.

 • Be patient: Discover may reward you for exemplary credit habits by offering you a credit limit increase without a request from you.